clementlefevre/clementlefevre.github.io/_posts/2019-07-14-funny_games.md

 Seems that AWS does not perform well in english.

-Mozilla on its side has the deep speech project (based on Tensorflow), but there is a of today no french pretrained french model to use.
+Mozilla on its side has the deep speech project (based on Tensorflow), but there is a of today no french pretrained model to use.

 I thus used the experimental Google Speech to Text API with the diarization feature.
 This means the speech will be transcribed into a conversation rather a plain transcription.